 Children are expected to wear school uniform at Dobcroft Junior School.
-Parents have the option of ordering on-line at www.logoleisurewear.com or completing an order form and leaving this with the school office.
+This is similar to that worn at Dobcroft Infant School to save parents having to buy new uniform at the transition.
+Parents have the option of ordering on-line at www.logoleisure.com or completing an order form and leaving this with the school office.
+A sew on badge is also available which can be sewn onto items of clothing bought elsewhere.
 Please ensure all items of clothing, including coats and PE kits, are labelled with your child's name to enable us to return them to their owner.

-Jewellery - Only watches or stud earrings may be worn - no other jewellery.
+- Jewellery Only watches or stud earrings may be worn

+no other jewellery.
 Children will be asked to remove watches and earrings during PE.
-Newly pierced ears will need to be covered with tape provided by the child until they are able to remove them
+Newly pierced ears will need to be covered with tape provided by the child until they are able to remove them - Children should be able to take responsibility for removing and looking after their own earrings - · Long hair and hair braids must be tied back - Teachers are unable to take responsibility for earrings or watches which are brought into school